garylirocks/quickrefs/ansible.markdown

 When you run a playbook, you can selectively choose (with `--limit` flag) which managed nodes or groups in your inventory to target.

-A pattern can refere to a single host, an IP address, an inventory group, a set of groups, or all hosts in your inventory.
+A pattern can refer to a single host, an IP address, an inventory group, a set of groups, or all hosts in your inventory.

 ### Common patterns